A Complete Guide to Web Testing: How to Test a Website

 Just like fintech solutions, eCommerce websites require a focus on web security and UI/UX components of the site.
 They involve a wide range of features such as shopping cart management, payment gateways, order tracking, and product browsing, which need to be thoroughly tested to ensure seamless functioning without glitches or errors.

 In addition to the site’s navigation and overall user experience, eCommerce websites are expected to handle high volumes of traffic, especially during peak shopping periods.
-This requires performance testing that simulates the surge in user activities to check if the site produces correct results under non-regular load.
+This requires performance testing, simulating the surge in user activities to check if the site produces correct results under non-regular load.
+Testing websites is more complex than many expect, but it lays a perfect ground for further glitch-free scaling.

 Testing eCommerce sites involves a whole range of testing activities and can be done manually and automatically, depending on the scope of the application.
 However, the ideal strategy should include a blend of both.